c-alanwill/employee-tracker/README.md

 When a user chooses to **view all departments** they are presented with a formatted table showing department names and department ids.

-When a user views all roles they are presented with:
+When a user chooses to **views all roles** they are presented with:
 * the job title;
 * role id;
 * the department that role belongs to;